utkucy/arbitrum-mcp-tools/README.md

 npm run build
 ```

-2. Test your tools by selecting the local setup option:
+2. Test your tools by selecting the local setup option for the following commands:

 ```bash
 npm run setup-cursor | setup-windsurf | setup-claude